-To help your child to pick up these habits quickly and keep them for 5 years we will also teach the habits in class that you need to teach at home (you may be doing so already).
-We will also praise and reward those who demonstrate these habits (using positive postcards, letters, student of the week and trips) and punish (for their own good in the long run) those who don't.
+To help your child to pick up these habits quickly and keep them for five years we will also teach the habits in class that you need to teach at home (you may be doing so already).
+We will also praise and reward those who demonstrate these habits (using positive postcards, letters, student of the week and trips).
 I do not want any child to underachieve by the time of Year 11 in Dixons McMillan Academy.